ctp-archive/data-journalism/modules/liberating-data/_posts/2022-02-01-need-liberating.md

 What if we wanted to analyze the thousands of presidential appointees scattered across the U.S. government?

 The federal government *absolutely* tracks that data – [publishes it in a book](https://bookstore.gpo.gov/catalog/plum-book) every four years, in fact.
-But prior to 2012, it was only contained PDF and poorly structured HTML.
+But prior to 2012, it was only contained in PDF and poorly structured HTML.

 To analyze this data, journalists had to literally free it from these clunky formats.